 WDTU participates in the Colorado River Watch water quality monitoring program.
 Led by WDTU member Dennis Wiles, our chapter collects samples at several “stations” along Clear Creek in the canyon area.
 Samples are collected monthly from April through October.
-Volunteers are always welcome, and information about the next sampling event can be found here.
+Volunteers are always welcome.
 Clear Creek water sampling is a great educational opportunity, and Dennis welcomes youth participation.
-Call Dennis with questions or to volunteer, 720-404-7821.
+Contact Dennis with questions or to volunteer.

-Colorado River Watch (CRW) is a cooperative program between the Colorado Watershed Assembly and the Colorado Parks and Wildlife (CPW).
+Colorado River Watch (CRW) is a cooperative program between the River Science and the Colorado Parks and Wildlife (CPW).
 CRW organizes periodic water and invertebrate sampling from a large number of the Colorado’s streams and rivers.
 A multitude of organizations participate, including schools, various Trout Unlimited chapters, and other nonprofit organizations.
 Additional information is available at Wikipedia.